gnanasekaranl/rss-post-import/README.md

 # RSS Post Import

-RSS post import for wordpress website
+RSS post import from third party website by only using URL in wordpress website

 ### Prerequisites